-NATC is equipped with (2) areas within the burn tower and or the flash chamber trailer to perform live-fire training.
-The locations follow:
+NATC is equipped with four (4) areas to perform live-fire training.
+The locations are:

-- The first floor tiled area at the north side of the burn tower - The tiled flash chamber prop
+- The first and second floor tiled area burn rooms of the tower

+- The tiled flashover chamber prop

+- The tiled fire behavior chamber prop

 Live-fire training will only be conducted in the above listed locations.
-At no time will live-fire training be conducted within the structure at any other location.
+At no time will live-fire training be conducted at any other location (with the exception of wildland training).